syncfusion-content/javascript-docs/js/api/ejDiagram.md

-To update viewport when window resize
+Update the viewport at runtime